Mark-Assessment/p-purohit-my-portfolio-m1-2/README.md

    ![Image Alt](https://github.com/Purohit1999/Porject_My-Portfolio/blob/main/assets/user_story2.png?raw=true)

 ## Imagery
 Imagery is important.
 The large MS AI-created, background hero image is designed to be striking and catch the user's attention.
 It also has a modern, energetic aesthetic.
-[Here link](https://www.bing.com/images/create/)
+**Free images created from AI tool** : [Here link](https://www.bing.com/images/create/)

 ## Wireframes
 Wireframes are included as part of the design documentation below :